-Applications are made online to a Department or Faculty via the Applicant Portal administered by the Graduate Admissions Office.
-Once a candidate receives a conditional offer, Graduate Admissions seek college membership.
-If you would like Wolfson to consider your application, you should make us your first choice college.
+Applications are made online to a Department or Faculty via the Applicant Portal administered by the Postgraduate Admissions Office.
+Once a candidate receives a conditional offer, their application will be sent to a College to be considered for College membership.
+If you would like Wolfson to consider your application, you should make us your first choice College.
 You will be able to track your application via your CamSIS self-service page.

-We welcome visits from potential applicants for College tours all year round – please contact the Postgraduate Administrator if you are interested.
-Prospective applicants are also encouraged to attend the Cambridge Postgraduate Open Day in early November.
+We welcome visits from potential applicants for College tours all year round – if you are interested tours can be booked here.
+Prospective applicants are also encouraged to attend the online Cambridge Postgraduate Open Day in early November.

-As explained in the Graduate Prospectus, if you decline the offer of a college place there is no guarantee that you will receive an alternative offer.
+Please be aware, if you decline the offer of a College place there is no guarantee that you will receive an alternative offer.

 Our five family flats can accommodate a couple or single parent and up to two young children.
 There is usually a high demand for these flats.
 Help with childcare costs, on a needs basis, is available.
 Please enquire with the Student Finance Officer.

 Wolfson has accommodation suitable for students with special needs, for example ground floor rooms, rooms with en-suite bathroom or equipped with a private kitchen in case of food allergies.
-The College counsellor is available two days per week, and our College Nurse runs a daily surgery during term time.
+The College counsellor is available one day a week during FULL TERM and our College Nurse also offers consultation.
+Further information can be found here.